tauthethirtythird/io_qp2_rule_kor/readme.md

 ### Hyperspeed

-When the player's rank reaches 8/8/9/9/10 in the first five floors, hyperspeed is activated.
+When the player's `rank` reaches 8/8/9/9/10 in the first five floors, hyperspeed is activated.
 Once activated there will be a flashy Bejeweled Twist-esque animation, alongside exclusive hyperspeed music.

 A large display appears on the top of the screen showing floor splits and your pace compared to your PB Zenith Speedrun time.
-Reaching floor 10 with hyperspeed awards a hidden achievement, or when you fall to rank 6 or below hyperspeed disappears.
+Reaching floor 10 with hyperspeed awards a hidden achievement, or when you fall to `rank` 6 or below hyperspeed disappears.

+When activating 【Duos】 or any 【Mod+】 Hyperspeed is disabled

 ## Attack Target